arman-mahtabfar/Globalized-Music/src/DEVELOPMENT.md

 * Next, I am creating a text file that will add the corresponding tilt pan and roll values to countries so that the globe will properly point to a specific region close to where the country is.
 * Before I create the new text file, I am going to focus on properly moving the git repository to my project.
 I talked to my moderator about this and he said that the error was odd, but the issue will be resolved if I simply remove the repository and md files to the proper project space.
 The project space on git does not properly read the data in the bin's data folder.

+* Later today, I used key commands and print statements to figure out the pan tilt and roll int values that offset from the origin.
+Now I am going to focus on mapping those values to the country objects.

+* Today I made a lot fo progress.
+I used the two text files to map the rotation to specific countries, by creating a vector of vector of ints for rotations ,and setting the rotations of each world as to the values of the vector inside the element of the first vector.
+Now, When I add more countries and rotation values, this will absolutely work.
+Tomorrow I am going to focus on testing.